 There are a few standard recommended ways to automatically route calls to outsourced agents.

-- Give each agent in babelforce a separate SIP ID.
-Your outsource partner then adds the SIP account as a separate profile in the softphone or deskphone used by the agent.
-This way you have full control over your outsourcing partner's performance as you can pinpoint which agent took which point.
+- Give each agent in babelforce a separate Agent ID number (SIP ID).
+Your outsource partner adds this SIP account as a separate profile in the softphone or desk phone used by the agent.
+This way you have full control over your outsourcing partner's performance as you can pinpoint which agent took which call.

 - Forward each call to a Transfer module.
 This way you don't need to create any agents.
 All calls will directly be forwarded to the wait queue of your call center.
-It's very easy to set up, however, you might loose some transparency over what's happening to your call.
+It's easy to set up.
+However, you might lose some transparency over what's happening to your call.

 In either case you just add an agent in babelforce for each outsourced team member.
-If you know the employee and track them directly, then name the agent with the employee name.
-If you do not name the specific outsourced employee, then add "Outsource agent 1", "Outsource agent 2", etc.
+If you know the employee and track them directly, name the agent with the employee name.
+If you do not know the names of the outsourced employees, add "Outsource agent 1", "Outsource agent 2", etc.

-Note that both the above approaches will allow you to keep track of how many calls are made, you retain control of the call events, which means that you can add data to other systems (ticketing, etc.).
+Note that all of the above approaches will allow you to keep track of how many calls are made.
+Moreover, you retain control of the call events, which means that you can forward data to other systems (ticketing, etc.).

 Further articles that could be useful

-Here is an article on using two (or more) SIP accounts in a phone.
+This article explains how to use two (or more) SIP accounts in a phone.

-Here is an article on adding a single outsourced agent entry in babelforce.
-This is an example for the use case where you want to pass on some calls as an overflow or out-of-hours.
+This article explains how to add a single outsourced agent entry in babelforce, for example when you want to pass on some calls as an overflow or out-of-hours.